aakuooop/basic_finite_difference/README.md

 These codes are developed for educational purposes.
 Written for the example problems of the textbook "Computational Fluid Dynamics Vol - I " by Hoffmann and Chiang.
+Thomas algorithm to solve tridiagonal systems of equations is also included (document & code).
 # Parabolic
 Couette flow problem, Page No. 67 from Chapter 3.
 Go to page 60 to learn about the different schemes used in these codes.